-4. BACKGROUND
+4. Background

-ANZFA (now FSANZ) received an application (A458) on 26 October 2001, from Novozymes A/S seeking to amend Standard A16 (Volume 1) and Standard 1.3.3 of the recently adopted joint Australia New Zealand Food Standards Code (Volume 2) to approve a new source of the enzyme, glucose oxidase (EC 1.1.3.4), as a processing aid.
-The applicant sought to include a provision for glucose oxidase sourced from a strain of A. oryzae, and containing a donor gene coding for glucose oxidase from A. niger.
-The application has already completed the Initial Assessment (Preliminary Assessment - section 13) stage and has now progressed to the Draft Assessment.
+FSANZ received an Application (A458) on 26 October 2001, from Novozymes A/S seeking to amend Standard 1.3.3 of the Australia New Zealand Food Standards Code (Volume 2) to approve a new source of the enzyme, glucose oxidase (EC 1.1.3.4), as a processing aid.
+The Applicant sought to include a provision for glucose oxidase sourced from a strain of A. oryzae, and containing a donor gene coding for glucose oxidase from A. niger.